 - 1. Specific, measurable and achievable goals or outcomes - 2.
 Realistic expectations of what can be achieved from an intervention - 3.
-Clear time bound expectations and measurable end points - 4.
-Evaluated based on the impact it has on pupils using quantitive and qualitative measures
+Clear time bound expectations and measurable end points qualitative measures

-Challenges

-This details the key challenges to achievement that we have identified among our disadvantaged pupils.
+Challenges his details the key challenges to achievement that we have identified an isadvantaged pupils. nong our